ubports/docs.ubports.com/contribute/documentation.rst

     python -m sphinx . _build

-This tells Sphinx to build the documentation found in the current directory, and put it all into _build.
-There will be a couple of warning about README.md and a nonexistent static path.
+This tells Sphinx to build the documentation found in the current directory, and put it all into ``_build``.
+There will be a couple of warnings about README.md and a nonexistent static path.
 Watch out for warnings about anything else, though, they could mean something has gone wrong.

-If all went well, you can enter the _build directory and double-click on ``index.html`` to view the UBports documentation.
+If all went well, you can enter the ``_build`` directory and double-click on ``index.html`` to view the UBports documentation.